 Cardiopulmonary resuscitation (CPR) is a lifesaving technique useful in many emergencies, including heart attack or near drowning, in which someone's breathing or heartbeat has stopped.
-In 2010, the American Heart Association updated its guidelines to recommend that everyone — untrained bystanders and medical personnel alike — begin CPR with chest compressions.
+The American Heart Association recommends that everyone — untrained bystanders and medical personnel alike — begin CPR with chest compressions.

-> It's far better to do something than to do nothing at all if you're fearful that your knowledge or abilities aren't 100 percent complete.
+It's far better to do something than to do nothing at all if you're fearful that your knowledge or abilities aren't 100 percent complete.
 Remember, the difference between your doing something and doing nothing could be someone's life.

 Here's advice from the American Heart Association: